OutSystems/docs-howtos/src/front-end/ext-rb-create-styled-dialogs/ext-rb-create-styled-dialogs.md

 1. Drag the block to your application’s layout header.

-	<div class="info" markdown="1"> To shorten the article, I will only describe the most complex type of dialog messages, the confirmation dialog message.
+	<div class="info" markdown="1"> To make this how-to shorter, it only describes the implementation for the most complex type of dialog messages, the confirmation dialog message.
 All the other types have a very similar or easier implementation process.
 	</div>

 1. Create a client action with all the inputs visible in the following picture: